cs-shadowbq/CRWD-HBFW/HACKING.md

 ### Option 2:

-With a precreated directory in your developmental sandbox, copy the module to a location that is in the search path
+With a pre-created directory in your developmental sandbox, copy the module to a location that is in the search path

 ```powershell
 Copy-Item -Force -Recurse "$HOME\sandbox\<module name>" "$HOME\Documents\WindowsPowerShell\Modules\."